 For mediation practices or “vastu,” the vedic version of feng shui, a yantra is embossed on a square copper plate electroplated with gold.
 The plates are then ritually “charged” by priests — meaning that the physical objected is “tuned” to a specific vibration or energy.
 Once charged, the yantra is viewed as a sacred object.

-The outer square represents the earth element — in vedic sacred geometry, the square corresponds to earth.
-The outside square represents mundane emotions such as anger, fear, and worldly desires.
+The outer square represents the earth element.
+In Vedic sacred geometry, the square corresponds to the earth.
+The outside square represents mundane emotions, such as anger, fear, and worldly desires.
 The yogi meditates on the outer square to defeat these disturbing energies.
 The T-shape structures in the square are considered the gates of the four directions, and the entry points of the yantra.

-Starting at the lowermost outer triangle and moving in a counterclockwise circle, they are: agitation, pursuit, attraction, delight, delusion, immobility, release, control, pleasure, intoxication, accomplishment of desire, luxury, mantra, and the destruction of duality.
+Starting at the lowermost outer triangle and moving in a counterclockwise circle, they are agitation, pursuit, attraction, delight, delusion, immobility, release, control, pleasure, intoxication, an accomplishment of desire, luxury, mantra, and the destruction of duality.

 The ten smaller triangles in the third circle represent, beginning at the same, lowermost triangle and moving counterclockwise: omniscience, omnipotence, sovereignty, knowledge, destruction of all disease, unconditional support, vanquishment of all evils, protection, and the attainment of all desires.
 The fourth circle of triangles, again starting at the same point and moving counterclockwise, represent: sustaining, creating, dissolution, pleasure, pain, cold, heat, and the ability to choose action.